BitcoinErrorLog/papers/black-market-money.md

 ### 2.1  Working definition

-**Bitcoin is the set of principles that let any group of people define, issue, and transfer a fixed‑supply digital money without asking permission from a third party.** [^voskuil]
+**Bitcoin is the set of principles that let any group of people define, issue, and transfer a fixed‑supply digital money without asking permission from a third party.**

 Because the name *Bitcoin* originally described those principles—not a ticker or trademark—any system that preserves them is “Bitcoin‑like,” while anything that drops a principle is not.